robduos/Master_Thesis_RA/01_Data_Pre_Processing/README.md

-## List of R and python scripts used to create the final merged dataset
+## Table of the python scripts used to create the final merged dataset

 | Script Name | Description | Link |
 |------------|------------|-------------|